ccbrown/aarch64-std/README.md

 ## Cargo Features

 - "alloc" enables functionality which requires the use of the [alloc](https://doc.rust-lang.org/alloc/index.html) crate.
 It's enabled by default, but may be disabled if you don't have an allocator available.
-Currently the only thing that requires this feature is `thread::spawn`.